 We have some leaflets in our reception area.
 For further information please click here to go to the Redbridge website.

 The school has a Nominated Safeguarding Children’s Adviser.

 The current Nominated Safeguarding Children Adviser is Abdul Muquith

-and in his absence, the deputy Nominated Safeguarding Children Adviser is Headteacher Chris Lamb.
+and in his absence, Deputy Nominated Safeguarding Children’s Advisors’ are

 It is the duty of all staff to report to the Nominated Safeguarding Children Adviser any concerns they have about the safety and welfare of any child.